canonical/spread-images/README.md

 ## Update images

 The update tasks are intended to update a base image installing test dependencies and updating and configuring the system to run the snapd test suite optimally.
-Some update tasks use base images which are generated on the computeengine project, and other take images from other projects such as we get ubuntu-1604-lts images from project ubuntu-os-cloud.
+Some update tasks use base images which are generated on the snapd-spread project, and other take images from other projects such as we get ubuntu-1604-lts images from project ubuntu-os-cloud.

 ### Amazon Linux 2